patricksebastien/thereminacrayon/README.md

 - how long on battery with projector?

 ## KRITA
 Krita is better for painting, look in the folder krita README.md for information on the python API.
+Sadly it is too CPU intensive (for my setup).

 ## OPEN STAGE CONTROL